-T. Adoption of New Accounting Standards
+S. Adoption of New Accounting Standards

-In June 2017, the Governmental Accounting Standards Board (GASB) issued GASB Statement No. 87, Leases.
-This standard requires the recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and as inflows of resources or outflows of resources recognized based on the payment provisions of the contract.
-It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under this standard, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
+In May 2020, the Governmental Accounting Standards Board (GASB) issued GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITA).
+This standard requires the recognition of certain subscription assets and liabilities for agreements that previously were classified as inflows of resources or outflows of resources recognized based on the payment provisions of the contract.
+It establishes a single model for subscription accounting based on the foundational principle that SBITAs are financings of the right to use an underlying asset.
+Under this standard, a subscriber is required to recognize a subscription liability and an intangible right-to-use subscription asset.

-The District adopted the requirements of the guidance effective July 1, 2021, and has applied the provisions of this standards to the beginning of the period of adoption.
+The District adopted the requirements of the guidance effective July 1, 2022, and has applied the provisions of this standards to the beginning of the period of adoption.